 Building a Sustainable Artistic Practice Though Ritual, Accountability, and Documentation

 Crafting Your Artistic Handbook is a sustainable accountability practice built on ritual and documentation.
 This six-week class meets on Monday evenings from 7:00PM to 8:30PM.
-Seattle classes are held at the Theatre Puget Sound studios, located inside the Seattle Center Armory.
 Online classes are held in the comfort of your own home in Eastern Standard Time.

 Online classes will be held on the following dates: July 8, July 15, July 22, July 29, August 5, & August 12.